jbcoe/value_types/DRAFT.md

 ### Changes in R11

-* Strike unnecesary `remove_const` from specification of hash for indirect.
+* Remove unnecesary `remove_const` from the specification of hash for indirect.

 ### Changes in R10